 All trademarks are the property of their respective owners.

-The TMS570LC4357 device integrates two ARM Cortex-R5F floating-point CPUs, operating in lockstep, which offer an efficient 1.66 DMIPS/MHz, and can run up to 300 MHz providing up to 498 DMIPS.
-The device supports the big-endian [BE32] format.
+The TMS570LS1227 device integrates the ARM Cortex-R4F floating-point CPU which offers an efficient 1.66 DMIPS/MHz, and has configurations which can run up to 180 MHz providing up to 298 DMIPS.
+The device supports the word-invariant big-endian [BE32] format.

-The TMS570LC4357 device has 4MB of integrated flash and 512KB of data RAM with single-bit error correction and double-bit error detection.
+The TMS570LS1227 device has 1.25MB of integrated flash and 192KB of data RAM with single-bit error correction and double-bit error detection.
 The flash memory on this device is a nonvolatile, electrically erasable and programmable memory, implemented with a 64-bit-wide data bus interface.
-The flash operates on a 3.3-V supply input (the same level as the I/O supply) for all read, program, and erase operations.
+The flash operates on a 3.3-V supply input (same level as I/O supply) for all read, program, and erase operations.
 When in pipeline mode, the flash operates with a system clock frequency of up to 180 MHz.
-The SRAM supports read and write accesses in byte, halfword, word, and double-word modes throughout the supported frequency range.
+The SRAM supports single-cycle read and write accesses in byte, halfword, word, and double-word modes throughout the supported frequency range.

-The TMS570LC4357 device features peripherals for real-time control-based applications, including two Next Generation High-End Timer (N2HET) timing coprocessors with up to 64 total I/O terminals, seven Enhanced Pulse Width Modulator (ePWM) modules with up to 14 outputs, six Enhanced Capture (eCAP) modules, two Enhanced Quadrature Encoder Pulse (eQEP) modules, and two 12-bit Analog-to-Digital Converters (ADCs) supporting up to 24 inputs.
+The TMS570LS1227 device features peripherals for real-time control-based applications, including two Next Generation High-End Timer (N2HET) timing coprocessors with up to 44 I/O terminals, seven Enhanced Pulse Width Modulator (ePWM) modules with up to 14 outputs, six Enhanced Capture (eCAP) modules, two Enhanced Quadrature Encoder Pulse (eQEP) modules, and two 12-bit Analog-to-Digital Converters (ADCs) supporting up to 24 inputs.

 The N2HET is an advanced intelligent timer that provides sophisticated timing functions for real-time applications.
 The timer is software-controlled, using a reduced instruction set, with a specialized timer micromachine and an attached I/O port.
-The N2HET can be used for pulse-width-modulated outputs, capture or compare inputs, or GPIO.
-The N2HET is especially well suited for applications requiring multiple sensor information or drive actuators with complex and accurate time pulses.
-The High-End Timer Transfer Unit (HTU) can perform DMA-type transactions to transfer N2HET data to or from main memory.
+The N2HET can be used for pulse-width-modulated outputs, capture or compare inputs, or general-purpose I/O (GIO).
+The N2HET is especially well suited for applications requiring multiple sensor information and drive actuators with complex and accurate time pulses.
+A High-End Timer Transfer Unit (HTU) can perform DMA-type transactions to transfer N2HET data to or from main memory.
 A Memory Protection Unit (MPU) is built into the HTU.

-The Enhanced Capture (eCAP) module is essential in systems where the accurately timed capture of external events is important.
-The eCAP can also be used to monitor the ePWM outputs or for simple PWM generation when not needed for capture applications.
+The eCAP module is essential in systems where the accurately timed capture of external events is important.
+The eCAP can also be used to monitor the ePWM outputs or for simple PWM generation when the eCAP is not needed for capture applications.

-The device has two 12-bit-resolution MibADCs with 41 total channels and 64 words of parity-protected buffer RAM.
-The MibADC channels can be converted individually or by group for special conversion sequences.
-Sixteen channels are shared between the two MibADCs.
-Each MibADC supports three separate groupings.
-Each sequence can be converted once when triggered or configured for continuous conversion mode.
+The device has two 12-bit-resolution MibADCs with 24 total inputs and 64 words of parity-protected buffer RAM each.
+The MibADC channels can be converted individually or can be grouped by software for sequential conversion sequences.
+Sixteen inputs are shared between the two MibADCs.
+Each MibADC supports three separate groupings of channels.
+Each group can be converted once when triggered or configured for continuous conversion mode.
 The MibADC has a 10-bit mode for use when compatibility with older devices or faster conversion time is desired.
-One of the channels in MibADC1 and two of the channels in MibADC2 can be used to convert temperature measurements from the three on-chip temperature sensors.
+MibADC1 also supports the use of external analog multiplexers.

-The Frequency-Modulated Phase-Locked Loop (FMPLL) clock module multiplies the external frequency reference to a higher frequency for internal use.
-The Global Clock Module (GCM) manages the mapping between the available clock sources and the internal device clock domains.
+A Frequency-Modulated Phase-Locked Loop (FMPLL) clock module is used to multiply the external frequency reference to a higher frequency for internal use.
+The Global Clock Module (GCM) manages the mapping between the available clock sources and the device clock domains.

-The device also has two External Clock Prescaler (ECP) modules.
-When enabled, the ECPs output a continuous external clock on the ECLK1 and ECLK2 balls.
+The device also has an External Clock Prescaler (ECP) module that when enabled, outputs a continuous external clock on the ECLK terminal.
 The ECLK frequency is a user-programmable ratio of the peripheral interface clock (VCLK) frequency.
 This low-frequency output can be monitored externally as an indicator of the device operating frequency.

-The Error Signaling Module (ESM) monitors on-chip device errors and determines whether an interrupt or external Error pin/ball (nERROR) is triggered when a fault is detected.
-The nERROR signal can be monitored externally as an indicator of a fault condition in the microcontroller.
+The Error Signaling Module (ESM) monitors all device errors and determines whether an interrupt or external error pin (ball) is triggered when a fault is detected.
+The nERROR terminal can be monitored externally as an indicator of a fault condition in the microcontroller.

 The External Memory Interface (EMIF) provides a memory extension to asynchronous and synchronous memories or other slave devices.

-A Parameter Overlay Module (POM) is included to enhance the debugging capabilities of application code.
-The POM can reroute flash accesses to internal RAM or to the EMIF, thus avoiding the reprogramming steps necessary for parameter updates in flash.
-This capability is particularly helpful during real-time system calibration cycles.
+A Parameter Overlay Module (POM) enhances the calibration capabilities of application code.
+The POM can reroute flash accesses to internal memory or to the EMIF, thus avoiding the reprogramming steps necessary for parameter updates in flash.

-With integrated safety features and a wide choice of communication and control peripherals, the TMS570LC4357 device is an ideal solution for high-performance real-time control applications with safety-critical
+With integrated safety features and a wide choice of communication and control peripherals, the TMS570LS1227 device is an ideal solution for high-performance real-time control applications with safety-critical requirements.